MatiasAMelo/BACON/README.md

-#BACON
+BACON
-BAsic Calculator On Node.js
+This project is a BAsic Calculator On Node.
+Just that =)